-- ¼ cup sugar
+- ¼ cup sugar (55 grams)

 - ⅓ cup heavy cream or milk (75 grams) (I use 2% milk)

 Mix together flours, baking powder, sugar, and salt.
 Use a pastry cutter to work in the butter until it is in small pieces and the mixture is meal-like.

 Turn dough out onto a well-floured surface.
+(The dough is pretty sticky otherwise.)
 Flour your hands and pat the dough into a 7-inch square.
 Cut dough into 9 squares.
 Brush off excess flour and place scones on a parchment-lined or Silpat-lined baking sheet.